 (For the next few posts, I’m going to introduce readers to the different feature teams in the Managed Languages org.
 Today, I’m starting this with a focus on the performance team.)

 As I mentioned in my previous blog post, we ended up with a little too much time between previews, to our subsequent embarrassment.
-In fact, it came to our attention recently that the licensing for the most “recent”
+In fact, it came to our attention recently that the licensing for the most “recent” CTP (and admittedly I use the term “recent”

 So, the entryway to my house has eight light switches along the wall.
 Two of them control the porch lights, and another two work the same entryway light (despite the switches being only a couple of feet apart).
+I haven’t the foggiest idea what the rest of the switches do.

 It’s been a while since I’ve posted to this blog, and a lot has happened in my world since then.
-Though I’ve been pretty busy on our engineering systems team,
+Though I’ve been pretty busy on our engineering systems team, I took a little time off last summer to do some traveling and,

 One of the really fun things about being associated with the Visual Basic team is getting to see all of the varied usages to which our customers put it.
-From enterprise software to games,
+From enterprise software to games, our customer base covers a wide range.

 “Oh, no!”
 I hear you cry, “not another blog about Euchre!”